Vascular Plants of North Carolina

 Author(Nuttall) Schott

 DistributionArisaema triphyllum has recently been split into several species (that are found in NC), and many herbarium specimens have not been checked to verify their new identity.
 Therefore, for each of the species of the "Arisaema triphyllum group" -- A. pusillum, A. quinatum, A. stewardsonii, and A. triphyllum (strict sense), the website editors have mapped only records where the species name (i.e., A. pusillum) or the variety (i.e., A. triphyllum var. pusillum) is on the specimen label.
 Simple "Arisaema triphyllum" records are not mapped.
 As a result, the range map for each of these four species is likely quite incomplete.
-Based on Weakley's (2018) range map and the obviously incomplete data below, A. quinatum is limited in NC to the Mountains and Piedmont (and likely just the western Piedmont).
+Based on Weakley's (2018) range map and the obviously incomplete data below, A. quinatum is limited in NC to the Mountains, and barely into the western/central Piedmont.

 Weakley (2018) gives the overall range as: "Sc. [south-central] NC, sw.
 NC, se.
 TN south to Panhandle FL and e.
 TX".
 On the other hand, Wikipedia reports that it ranges north to VA and KY, which seems plausible considering the NC range map, where there are specimens for the northern Mountains.

 AbundanceWeakley's (2018) map indicates this species is "uncommon" in the Mountains and the Piedmont, and absent in the Coastal Plain.
-The editors consider the map to be very incomplete, based on Weakley's suggested abundances; however, it seems that the species is not rare enough to be a tracked species by NCNHP, and perhaps not even Watch List.
+The editors consider the map to be very incomplete, based on Weakley's suggested abundances; however, it seems to be not rare in the central and southern mountains (uncommon?) but quite rare into the Piedmont.
+The species is not rare enough to be a tracked species by NCNHP, and perhaps not even Watch List.
 It is given a State Rank of S3? for now.

 HabitatThis is a species of bottomlands and mesic forests.